twilio/video-quickstart-ios/ReplayKitExample/README.md

 <kbd><img width="360px" src="../images/quickstart/replaykit-picker-ios12.png"/></kbd>

 Tapping "Start Conference" begins capturing and sharing the screen from within the main application.
-Please note that backgrounding the app will cause capture to be suspended.
+Please note that backgrounding the app during a conference will cause in-app capture to be suspended.

 ### Betterments